nanvel/blog/2017/11/trading.md

 Traders become aggressive because of fear of either missing out or losing.

-Market rotation:
-More risky assets are sold and the money is moved into safer assets.
+More risky assets are sold and the money is moved into safer assets (market rotation).
-Is is not because the safer asets have room to advance, but because they are likely to hold their value better in an economic down-turn.
+It is not because the safer assets have room to advance, but because they are likely to hold their value better in an economic downturn.

 ### What traders are looking at

-Traders are looking at price.
+**Traders are looking at price**

 Once price increases - they experince fear of missing out and buying in (jumping into the train).
 Once price of asset drops - they experience fear of losing.
-Once price is close to a significant level (1$ for example), there is more excitement than if price gets to 0.95$.
-Price is close to support/resistance, ath, atl, moving average, etc.
+Once price is close to a significant price level (1$ for example), there is more excitement than if price gets to 0.95$.
+Also support/resistance, ath, atl, moving average works similar.
+If price is not volotile enough and do not produces opportunities in the chosen timeframe - traders move money to more promising instruments.

-Traders are looking at PnL.
+**Traders are looking at PnL**

-Once PnL moves to negative - traders try to exit trade at break even or a small loss.
+Once a trade PnL moves to negative - traders try to exit the trade at break-even or a small loss.
-If the didn't exit at small loss/profit and moved to a large loss - they try to keep asset (don't sell at loss).
+If they didn't exit at a small loss/profit and moved to a large loss - they try to keep assets (don't sell at loss).
-Once price rallies again and get's even close to the break even - they exit.
+Once price rallies again and get's close to break-even - they exit.

-Traders are looking at candles.
-Once candle closed red - makes think that price is dropping down.

-Traders a looking at volumes (or top assets = top volume).
+**Traders a looking at volumes** (loocking at top assets = top volume assets)

-The more volume - the more traders are looking after the asset, and so more are ready to jump in/out.
+The more volume - the more traders are looking at the asset, and so more are ready to jump in/out.

 ### Retail traders

 The more visible setup (more clear, more time since formed), the more participants to expect.

-Study candlestick patters, price actions.
+Study candlestick patterns, price action.

-Retail traders are scared of large volume clusters in orderbook, projecting on their trading abount they miscalculate amount of effort required to break through a limit order wall (and often the wall is a fake one).
+Retail traders are scared of large volume clusters in order book, by projecting their own trading volume they miscalculate the amount of effort required to break through a limit order wall (and often the wall is a fake one).

-Put stop loss orders right after support and they are easily hunted by larger players (stops are not given enough space to breath).
+Put stop loss orders right after support where they are easily hunted by larger players (stops are not given enough space to breath).

+Emotional, averaging down, taking losses personally and fighting back an asset, jumping in on a signal/news without proper analysis and plan.

 ### Large volume traders

 There are institutions, whales, coordinated groups of traders, insiders.

-The large amount of an asset under management causes trouble for them because they can not buy or sell at specific price and fast.
+A large amount of an asset under management causes trouble for them because they can not buy or sell at a specific price and fast.
 Large limit order in order book will show their intent and they don't want this.
-A large market order would move price significantly and the final price will be much worce then initial.
+A large market order would move price significantly and the final price will be much worse than initial.

 They need time and other traders willing to sell at lower prices.

-Market in sideways is a great place for buying in.
+Sideways market is a great place for them for buying in.
-Low volatility and  relatively small volumes make many retail traders to move money to other assets, selling to the large traders who are accumulating.
+Low volatility and relatively small volumes make many retail traders move money to other assets, selling to the large traders who are accumulating.

-The large traders is monitoring supply in the range, once there is no more retail traders are villing to sell - price can be moved lower and find if at lower price have traders willing to sell.
+The large traders are monitoring supply in the range, once there is no more retail traders are willing to sell - the price can be pushed lower and find if there are more retail traders will be found who will be selling (testing).

-Large drops in market price scare off parcipants invested in the trading instrument, causing them to sell their holdings and exacerbate the drop.
+Large drops in market price scare off participants invested in the trading instrument, causing them to sell their holdings and exacerbate the drop.

 Large traders may block large price advances by adding large fake sell limit orders.
-So they can make sure price will not rally intil they will have enough asset accumulated.
+So they can make sure the price will not start a rally until they will have enough asset accumulated.

-Once asset has low liquidity and the large player accumulated enough asset, he can easily create a small pump, that can be picked up by the retail traders.
-There can be a positiove news to give a reason for the price increase.
+Once the asset has low liquidity and the large player accumulated enough of it, he can easily create a small pump, that can be picked up by the retail traders.
+There can be a positive news to give a reason for the price increase.

 Large market rallies generate investor confidence, causing more participants to buy more, recursively causing larger rallies.

-Then the large trader sells accumulated asset to the retail traders.
+Then the large trader sells the accumulated asset to the retail traders.

 Large traders like liquidity:

-- they are happy to consume large volume walls in order book becasue it does not move price
+- They are happy to consume large volume walls in order book because it does not move price
-- they know where stop loses are and hunt them
+- They know where stop loss orders are and hunt them

 Institutional activities signs: